Discover our health insurance policies specifically designed for expats in the Philippines

 In addition to these advantages, you benefit from services such as telemedicine that allows you to consult a doctor remotely and therefore save time and comfort.
 Multilingual medical assistance available 24/7 is at your disposal for all your requests for medical emergency.
 Finally, you will receive advice from our expatriate insurance experts who will guide you in the choice of health coverage.

-Why do I need to take out private health insurance?
+Why do I need to take out private health insurance for foreigners in Philippines?

 - Have private health insurance you access to all health facilities and hospitals